dayofthetech/dayofthetech/README.md

 - 👋 Hi, I’m @dayofthetech
 - 👀 I’m interested in learnig more about web3, cryptocurrencies, blockchain and NFTs
-- 🌱 I’m currently learning html, css, javascript and python.
-Also part of web3 discord groups
+- 🌱 I’m currently learning react with Code The Dream cohort
 - 💞️ I’m looking to collaborate on education projects
 - 📫 How to reach me here or in twitter by the same handle